xm2500-hash/Ideation-Prototyping-Documentation/Week 2/README.md

 ![Subject of Observation](images/00-Subject%20of%20observation.jpg)

 This is the original object that I chose to observe and reinterpret in 50 different ways.
+The artwork I chose to observe is about toxic waste in the United States.
+It was part of a small art exhibition at Pratt Institute.
+The artwork is made up of many small frames, and they are connected together by small metal rings.

 <details>
 <summary>01 — Connected Structure</summary>